 Even dentists can take advantage of one of the oldest marketing and advertising strategies in the book: offering patients something for free when they choose your practice.
 Giving patients a “deal,” such as a free teeth cleaning or physical exam, gives them a positive impression of your practice and gets them back in the door for you to discuss any follow-up treatment they might need.

-For more tips and strategies for boosting retention rates and bringing more patients to your practice, contact Scorpion at (888) 375-7259, or email us here for a FREE competitive practice analysis.
+For more tips and strategies for boosting retention rates and bringing more patients to your practice, contact Scorpion via our contact form.
 We’ll provide in-depth data and analysis to help you understand how your practice stacks up against your competition and what you can do to acquire a larger share of your area’s prospective patients.